AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 **Create a Cloud Readiness Assessment Report**

 The next step is creating a report based on all the knowledge gained thus far.
-You can do this by generating Best Practices Analyzer reports from the Stage and Production instances, [then uploading them into Cloud Acceleration Manager](/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md#readiness-phase-cam) for a digestable report of actionable items.
+You can do this by generating Best Practices Analyzer reports from the Stage and Production instances, [then uploading them into Cloud Acceleration Manager](/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md#readiness-phase-cam) for a digestible report of actionable items.

 A typical report should contain these inputs:

-* Documentation detailing the featureset of your particular AEM installation
+* Documentation detailing the feature set of your particular AEM installation
-* Details on your the AEM custom configurations and code
+* Details on your AEM custom configurations and code
 * Production Dispatcher configurations
 * CDN Configurations (if there are any)